DHTMLX/gantt-docs/data/api/gantt_onbeforetaskmove_event.md

 onBeforeTaskMove
 =============
-@short:fires before a task is moved to a new position
+@short:fires before a task is moved to a new vertical position